 Stock market trading is something that can be quite polarizing.
 In fact, many people view it as gambling or a get rich quick scheme.
 However, it’s not.

 There are many ways to trade the market.
 You have to pick the best way for you.
 In fact, you may find that you’re more of a swing trader than a day trader.

 You may prefer options to stocks.
 There isn’t a right or wrong trading style.
 But there are right and wrong ways to trade.

 Active Trading and You

 You’ve probably already done a google search about trading stocks and had about 3.6 million hits.
 I know this because that’s what I just did.

 In fact, my search resulted in 3,670,000,000 results.
 But you’re in luck.
-I’m going to weed through all this mess and narrow down four of the most popular active trading strategies that's included in different types of trades).
+I’m going to weed through all this mess and narrow down four of the most popular active trading strategies.

 First things first, what is active trading?
 Not to be cheeky, but it’s the opposite of passive trading.
 I’m almost 99% certain you participate in some form of passive investing, whether it be through your employer’s pension or 401K plan.